aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/convert-aps-to-psd/_index.md

 3. Basic Knowledge of C#: Familiarity with C# programming language is essential to implement the conversion process.

-## Import Packages
+## Import Namespaces

-Let's start by importing the necessary packages to work with Aspose.Imaging for .NET.
+Let's start by importing the necessary Namespaces to work with Aspose.Imaging for .NET.
 Ensure that you've added the reference to the Aspose.Imaging library in your project.

 ```csharp
 using Aspose.Imaging;